sarahciston/codingcare/_drafts/lavenderhaze.md

 This talk will examine which specific machine learning tasks and technological processes underlie state military funded AI decision support systems (AI-DSS), with the aim of charting the overlaps and entanglements of the development of these processes with private tech industry and use by and on broader publics.

-It will examine how

 The precedent for military-tech-industrial entanglements is longstanding, and this talk will fill out the timeline from IBM's Dehomag punchcard tabulator (1933) and ARPANET (1966), to DARPA's version of Siri (2003) and Palantir's warfare project manager (Artificial Intelligence Platform) (2022).
 With the current emphasis on AI, warfare projects like Lavender (2023) and [Ukraine] accelerate both the development of the technology and the scale of destruction.

 What are the stakes of these accelerations and how do they entangle with the technologies we touch every day, like social media apps, AI chatbots, border biometrics, and more?

 What does 'human in the loop' or that a human 'makes the decision' actually mean in systems where all the information leading up to such a decision is constructed by an automated system?

-The sociotechnical embedding cultural and  and their sociotechnological embedding in private contracting, public cultural sectors.
+The sociotechnical embedding cultural and their sociotechnological embedding in private contracting, public cultural sectors.
 The entanglement of military research development,

 By charting some of the last decades' developments in military AI-DSS and connecting them to corporate uses of AI, this talk maps the entanglements of high-stakes for the tools in our pockets.